Frequently Asked Questions

 How does TypeScript differ from JavaScript?

-TypeScript differs from JavaScript in several ways: it offers static typing, requires compilation, provides compile-time error checking, and has a slightly steeper learning curve due to types and interfaces.
-JavaScript is dynamically typed, interpreted directly by browsers, and easier to start with for beginners.
-TypeScript is best for large-scale applications where type safety and maintainability are crucial, while JavaScript is suitable for rapid prototyping and smaller projects.
-Source
+TypeScript adds static typing, compile-time error checking, interfaces, and advanced tooling to JavaScript.
+JavaScript is dynamically typed and interpreted directly by browsers, while TypeScript requires compilation to JavaScript.
+TypeScript is better suited for large-scale applications, while JavaScript is ideal for rapid prototyping and smaller projects.
+[Source]

 When should I use JavaScript instead of TypeScript?